-Profile: Luiz Inacio Lula da Silva - BBC News
+Lula: From president to prisoner

 By increasing the minimum wage well above the rate of inflation and broadening state help to the most impoverished with a family grant programme, the Bolsa Familia, he helped some 44 million people and cemented his support among the poor.

-However, many commentators argue that the programme failed to address the structural problems that underpin poverty, such as education.
+However, many commentators argue that the programme failed to address the structural problems that underpin poverty, such as a lack of education.

 There was also some criticism of the country's economic performance under Lula.
 Although Brazil saw steady annual growth, some business leaders argued it lost its competitive edge against international rivals.